jw156605/SLICER/README.md

 ## Background

 SLICER is an algorithm for constructing trajectories that describe gene expression changes during a sequential biological process.
 SLICER can capture highly nonlinear gene expression changes, automatically select genes related to the process, and detect multiple branch and loop features in the trajectory.
-Although the algorithm was initially developed specifically for single cell RNA-seq data, SLICER is useful for a wide range of data types including bulk RNA-seq data.

 ##Installation
 ```{r,eval=FALSE}